Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 been evaluating Azure for some time but has struggled to configure the services that he needs to meet the HiTrust compliance requirements to store Patient Data in the cloud.
-Alex has just selected the Azure Health Analytics to deploy a compliance-ready health solution, which has addressed the requirements to meet the customer requirements for HiTrust.
+Alex has just selected the Azure Health AI to deploy a compliance-ready health solution, which has addressed the requirements to meet the customer requirements for HiTrust.